The-Hacker-Recipes/The-Hacker-Recipes/web-services/attacks-on-inputs/file-inclusion.md

 The `filter` wrapper doesn't require the `allow_include_url` to be set.
 This works on default PHP configuration `allow_url_include=off`.

-{% hint style="warning" %} Some binary characters might be returned as part of the conversion.
-To avoid curl warning `--output -` can be added.
-A better way is to redirect the response to a file. {% endhint %}

 {% code overflow="wrap" %}
 ```bash
 # Testers should make sure to change the $URL, $FILTERS with the chaining that generates their payload and $FILE with the path to the file they can read.